juliangav/www.julian.is/site/content/articles/2022-03-19-platform-design.md

 A multi-sided platform is a digital marketplace that enables the exchange of goods, services, and/or information between producers and consumers.
 It's the digital equivalent of a mall that connects buyers with sellers or a night club that facilitates matches between single folks.

 Platforms have gained immense popularity over the last decade because of the real-time and on-demand service exchange enabled by the supercomputers we carry around in our pockets — which, technically, are also platforms.

-(Thanks, Uber.)
+Nevertheless, multi-sided platforms have been around for some time.
+Thomasnet.com, for example, has been around since 1898.
+Their focus a century ago is the same as today, connecting industrial buyers with industrial suppliers.
+However, they did this via heavy physical books distributed across the United States.

+### Multi-Sided Platforms vs Traditional Pipeline Businesses

 The term multi-sided platform is typically used in the context of business models when differentiating from the traditional (single-sided) pipeline business model.
-Multi-sided platforms decentralize the service & product suppliers, whereas pipeline businesses are the service & product suppliers.
+Multi-sided platforms decentralize the service & product suppliers, whereas pipeline businesses are the service or product suppliers.

 Take for example Marriot.com, a traditional pipeline business and one of the largest lodging providers in the world owning thousands of hotel properties.